ESM — Embodied Stress Management

 Embodied Stress Management (ESM) teaches discreet micromovements you can use in real time to interrupt stress and think clearly under pressure.

-register for a free online workshop ‘introduction to ESM’
+register below if you’re interested in a free online workshop ‘introduction to ESM’, or in ESM instructor training

 LIVE.
 PRACTICAL.
 NO EXPERIENCE REQUIRED.